asmagill/lirc_bbb/README.md

 lirc_bbb
 ========

-This is a fork of the lirc_bbb driver which is itself a fork of the lirc_pi driver which allows the use of a remote receiver attached to a GPIO pin of the device.
+This is a fork of the lirc_bbb driver which is itself a fork of the lirc_rpi driver which allows the use of a remote receiver attached to a GPIO pin of the device.
 This appealed to me because it meant I could attach a TSOP4838 (38kHz IR Receiver Module from Radio Shack) directly to P9_14, GND, and +3.3v without any other components required.